HPCguy/Squint/README.md

 For floating point, my HPC compiler is currently always faster than gcc with the above compiler options, by a minimum of 3%.

-That said, make no mistake, my optimizations are all crap and I can do much better.
-I am one may with no resources, so I simply pick the path I see as most interesting.
-If I had the resources to hire a small team, I could do ***much*** better!
+That said, make no mistake, my current optimizations are all crap and yet I am still beating gcc.
+I am only one may with no resources, so I  pick the path I see as most interesting and plod along at a snail's pace when I am not watching TV or playing video games.
+If I had the resources to hire a small team and treat this as a real project that I and my tiny team work on full time, I could do ***much*** better!
 ```
 Below is the assembly language for the tests/shock.c ComputeFaceInfo() function for all three compilers: